HIV & Hep C Statistics

 In the United States

-From 2012 through 2017, the annual number and the rate of new HIV diagnoses classified as stage 3 (AIDS) decreased.
-There were 17,604 people diagnosed with AIDS in 2017.
+From 2013 through 2018, the annual number and the rate of new HIV diagnoses classified as stage 3 (AIDS) decreased.
+There were 17,032 people diagnosed with AIDS in 2018 (“CDC HIV Surveillance Report” 19).

 People living with HIV are at higher risk for contracting HCV, and approximately 8% of PLWH are co-infected with HCV.
 People who inject drugs are the vast majority of those diagnosed with HCV infection, and are least likely to access treatment.
 Men who have sex with men (MSM) and baby boomers are also disproportionately affected by HCV.
-While trans women make up a small percentage of the total population of San Francisco overall (0.1%), End Hep C SF estimates that more than 1 out of every 6 trans woman is currently living with HCV.
+While trans women make up a small percentage of the total population of San Francisco overall (0.1%), End Hep C SF estimates that more than 1 out of every 6 trans women is currently living with HCV (“About Hep C SF”).

 California Department of Public Health, Center for Infectious Diseases, Office of AIDS.
+California HIV Surveillance Report, 2018.
 California HIV Surveillance Report, 2017.

 Centers for Disease Control and Prevention.
-HIV Surveillance Report: Diagnoses of HIV Infection in the United States and Dependent Areas, 2017.
+HIV Surveillance Report: Diagnoses of HIV Infection in the United States and Dependent Areas, 2018 (Preliminary).